karloespiritu/random-prop-obj/Readme.md

 # random-prop-obj

-Pick a random property from an object
+Pick a random property value from an object

 ## Install